UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/howto.md

 ![PuTTY screenshot](img/putty_gui.png)

-In newer versions of PuTTY, it looks like this.

 You will then be asked to enter your username and password.
 Only enter your username, not `@<system_name>.rc.ucl.ac.uk`.
 The password field will remain entirely blank when you type in to it - it does not show placeholders to indicate you have typed something.

 ### Logging in from outside the UCL firewall